To discuss transportation, we must agree on what the goals of a transport system are

 For some, exercise

 Many will say it is good for them to be forced to walk more, that the availability of door to door transportation, while more pleasant and faster, hurts their health.
-While riders can elect to walk some of the route, people find it hard to do by choice.
+While riders can elect to walk some of the route, people find it easier if they are "forced."

 People wish to carry goods, including large and heavy items, on some of their trips.
 They wish minimal walking, no stairs, space to put the goods, security for them and ease of placing them in and out of a vehicle.